 When ADHD Disrupts (and Ruins) the Romance

 Distractability subverts romance and eroticism, but ADHD and sexuality can absolutely co-exist in a healthy relationship.
 Learn how to revive intimacy, intrigue, and excitement with your partner.

 ADHD and sex: It’s a topic almost no one writes about, even though almost every adult with ADHD I’ve treated has had an ADHD-related sexual problem.
 One of the most common complaints is a lack of sexual intimacy.
 By this, I don’t mean no sex, but sex that doesn’t foster genuine emotional intimacy.

 Good sex is possible only if both partners in an ADHD marriage feel relaxed and playful — and are capable of shutting out the outside world to savor the moment.
 That isn’t easy for adults with ADHD.
 How can a man who has trouble “lingering” enjoy sex?
-How can a woman focus on giving pleasure (or getting it) if she is thinking about repainting the living room or processing e-mail?
+How can a woman focus on receiving or giving pleasure if she is thinking about repainting the living room or processing e-mail?

 Sexual ennui is another big problem.
 Adults with ADHD thrive on excitement in all things, and that includes their relationships and their sexuality.
 As a romantic partnership matures, and passion inevitably ebbs, someone with ADHD may lose interest in sex and move on to other activities or other people who are more stimulating.
 Boredom with sex is one reason for the high rate of divorce among couples affected by ADHD.